 If you scoured the Internet looking for answers to this question, you would find that they are all over the place.
 Some say pistachios last only a week in the pantry, and up to six months if frozen.
 Others state that the periods are much longer.
 In short, there’s no consensus here.

 The former says pistachios last up to 3 weeks in the pantry, a year in the fridge, and up to 2 years frozen.
-The latter informs that pistachios stored in a cool dark place:
+The latter informs that pistachios should be stored in a cool dark place for up to half a year:

 Kept in this way, pistachios will retain their distinctive crunch for up to 6 months.